oorabona/bsc/README.md

     useCoffee: true
 prebuild:
   - npm update
-# Note that you can call shell commands
+# You can call shell commands as well.
+In the build task, %name and %version are
-# %name and %version are variables from settings above.
-They are string replaced
-# before running command.
+# variables from settings above.
+They are replaced in place before running command.
 build:
   - echo Building %name version %version ...
   - coffee -o %libPath -c %srcPath/*.coffee